-A number of registers are used to cache part of stack frame.
-The stack frame remains unchange from the original design.
-The local variables, $lv_1..lv_n$ , are cached into v[1]..v[n] the cache registers.
+A number of registers are used to cache a part of stack frame.
+This is called the stack frame caching [CHO06].
+The stack frame remains unchanged from the original design.
+The local variables, $lv_1 ... lv_n$, are cached into v[1]..v[n] the cache registers.
 When the context is changed by call/ret, these registers are affected.
-Before a new activation record is created the "old" cached registers must be written back to the current activation record.
+Before a new activation record is created the old cached registers must be written back to the current activation record.
 And vice versa, upon returned from a call, after the activation record is deleted and the old one restored, the cache registers must be refreshed (re-cached) from the activation record.
-This behaviour is the same as saving/restoring registers upon call/ret on a register-based processor.
+This behaviour is the same as saving/restoring registers upon call/ret on a registerbased processor.
 However, in Sx, these saving/restoring are performed at the microprogram level instead of at the instruction level.
+The execution steps of call/ret are as follows.

 '''

 call

 save v to the current stack frame

 push ts (flush stack)

 create a new frame

 save fp' and return address

 cache v from the new frame

 update sp

 ret

+ret

 restore return address, sp

 restore the old frame

 cache v of this current frame (restore old v)

 if it is "ret" pop ts

 '''

-The lines with \ are the additional work that must be done to do stack frame caching.
+The lines with are the additional work that must be done to do stack frame caching.
 The microprograms for call/ret for saving/caching v[.] are as follows.

 '''

 <save v>

 alu(fp-n)->fp

 vn->mW(fp), alu(fp+1)->fp

 ...

 v1->mW(fp), alu(fp+1)->fp

 <cache v>

 alu(fp-n)->fp

 mR(fp)->vn, alu(fp+1)->fp

 ...

-'''

-'''

 mR(fp)->v1, alu(fp+1)->fp

 '''

-if the size of caching register is n then the extra cycle in call/ret instruction is big-O(3(n+1)).
+If the size of caching register is n then the extra cycle in call/ret instruction is O(3(n+1)).